aborodya/zipline/README.rst

                long_mavg=long_mavg)

-You can then run this algorithm using the Zipline CLI.
-From the command line, run:
+You can then run this algorithm using the Zipline CLI; you'll need a `Quandl <https://www.quandl.com/>`__ API key for default data bundle.
+Once you have you key, rom the command line, run:

 .. code:: bash

-    $ zipline ingest
+    $ QUANDL_API_KEY=<yourkey> zipline ingest -b quandl
-    $ zipline run -f dual_moving_average.py --start 2011-1-1 --end 2012-1-1 -o dma.pickle
+    $ zipline run -f dual_moving_average.py --start 2014-1-1 --end 2018-1-1 -o dma.pickle

-This will download the AAPL price data from `quantopian-quandl` in the specified time range and stream it through the algorithm and save the resulting performance dataframe to dma.pickle which you can then load and analyze from within Python.
+This will download the AAPL price data from `quandl` in the specified time range and stream it through the algorithm and save the resulting performance dataframe to dma.pickle which you can then load and analyze from within Python.